damonspencer/dulles-minictf-reversing1/README.md

 # dulles minictf reversing probems
-Dulles minictf reversing problems, note that participants did not have the source
+Dulles minictf reversing problems, note that participants did not have the source code and were given jars